Edward Bleier: Warner Bros. Entertainment

 For Warner Bros.
 Television, Bleier was President of Domestic Pay TV, Cable & Network Features.
 As part of this appointment Warner Bros. acquired Bleier's production/ distribution company.
 He was put in charge of Network Programming and Sales in 1969.
 He became a Senior Advisor in 2002, and held this position until 2005.

 During his 35 years at Warner Bros. he was responsible for annual record-breaking U.S. after-market sales of Warner's TV series and movies, vastly exceeding their theatrical income for the first time.
 He worked closely with Warner's cable systems, helping develop basic and pay-TV networks (such as MTV, Nickelodeon, and The Movie Channel), pay-per-view, and video-on-demand.
 He co-created the corporate plan for Warner Home Video and was a pioneer of new digital media markets, particularly to securely deliver content-on-demand via Internet or cable.

-He oversaw more than 100 variations of Looney Tunes programming on ten different cable and broadcast networks.
+Bleier oversaw more than 100 variations of Looney Tunes programming on ten different cable and broadcast networks.
 He also oversaw combining old and new animation for five movies and 15 TV specials.
-Warner Animation collaborated with Steven Spielberg on three series: "Tiny Toons", "Pinky and the Brain", and "Animaniacs".
+Warner Animation collaborated with Steven Spielberg on three series: Tiny Toon Adventures, Animaniacs and Pinky and the Brain.

 In the mid 1970s, Bleier developed a woman's daytime panel show featuring Julie Nixon Eisenhower, daughter of ex-President Nixon and granddaughter-in-law of Dwight D. Eisenhower.
 "Ask Julie" never aired.

-He helped pave the way for the 1990 Warner merger with Time Inc.
+Bleier helped pave the way for the 1990 Warner merger with Time Inc.